 EHHI calls for tougher standards to regulate cellular technologies — especially for children and pregnant women.

 Pregnant?
-Learn ways to reduce fetal exposures to chemicals.
+Learn ways to reduce fetal exposures to harmful chemicals and products during those critical nine months.
 Find out what foods to avoid and what foods to enjoy during pregnancy.